Section Press “Ctrl + P”

 exhibitor throughout the show.
 This decision is final on the closing date

 for entries.
-If the Herd Unit option is elected, an animal owned by any person
+If the Herd Unit option is elected, an animal owned by any

-for the animal will be designated as the exhibitor.
+cares for the animal will be designated as the exhibitor.

-- Group Classes: Registration
+- Group Classes.
+Registration

-certificates for all animals entered in any group class must be brought
+certificates for all animals entered in any group class must be brought into

-superintendent, will automatically disqualify the group.
+will automatically disqualify the group.

 - No substitutions or changes of